wagerfield/onno/docs/features.md

 ### Serialisable Themes

 It is good practice to define a `theme` or facets of a theme in a serialisable data structure such as JSON.
-Doing so facilitates greater portability between languages and platforms.
+Doing so facilitates greater portability of the primitive values between languages and platforms.
 This is how companies like [GitHub][github-primer-primitives] organise their design tokens.

-When working with arrays of values in a `theme` (Styled System refers to these as `scales`) the only way to retrieve values from them is via an index.
+When working with arrays of values in a `theme` (Styled System refers to these as "scales") the only way to retrieve values from them is via an index.
 For large arrays of values, this can make it difficult to keep track of which index you require for a particular value and often leads to counting along the array with your finger or writing lookup tables.
 Further problems arise when values are added or removed from the array causing indexes to resolve to different values.

-Styled System's approach to the first problem is to create aliases for indexes by adding string keys to the array _after_ it has been created and assigning them to values in the array.
+Styled System's approach to the first problem is to create aliases for indexes by adding string keys to an array of values _after_ it has been created and assigning them to values within the array.
 Though this approach works in JavaScript, it does not lend itself to serialisation.
-Furthermore, TypeScript disallows string index signatures on arrays.
+In addition to this, TypeScript disallows string index signatures on arrays.

 To address this problem, onno introduces "alias objects" which allow you to lookup values in an array using both an `index` and a string `alias` key.
 An alias object takes this form of `{ alias, value }`.